Henry Adams: Historical entropy

 In 1910, Adams printed and distributed to university libraries and history professors the small volume A Letter to American Teachers of History proposing a "theory of history" based on the second law of thermodynamics and the principle of entropy.
 This, essentially, states that all energy dissipates, order becomes disorder, and the earth will eventually become uninhabitable.
 In short, he applied the physics of dynamical systems of Rudolf Clausius, Hermann von Helmholtz, and William Thomson to the modeling of human history.

 In his 1909 manuscript The Rule of Phase Applied to History, Adams attempted to use Maxwell's demon as a historical metaphor, though he seems to have misunderstood and misapplied the principle.
 Adams interpreted history as a process moving towards "equilibrium", but he saw militaristic nations (he felt Germany pre-eminent in this class) as tending to reverse this process, a "Maxwell's Demon of history".

 Adams made many attempts to respond to the criticism of his formulation from his scientific colleagues, but the work remained incomplete at Adams's death in 1918.
 It was published posthumously.

 Robert E. Lee

 Adams said, "I think that Lee should have been hanged.
 It was all the worse that he was a good man and a fine character and acted conscientiously.
 It's always the good men who do the most harm in the world."

 The Virgin Mary

 In Mont Saint-Michel and Chartres, Adams argues that the previous nineteen hundred years of civilization dating from the birth of Christ had been dominated by the feminine, fertile image of the Blessed Virgin, and that the industrial "dynamo" was a masculine, destructive force which would upend history.

+Views on race

+Anglo-Saxonism

+Adams was a prominent Anglo-Saxonist.
+He considered the United States Constitution as belonging to the Anglo-Saxon race and an expression of "Germanic freedom."
+He criticized fellow scholars for not being absolute enough in their Anglo-Saxonism, such as William Stubbs, whom he criticized for downplaying the influence of Germanic law and the hundred on English common law.

+Modern historians have emphasized his anxieties regarding immigration, particularly immigration from Eastern Europe.
+Adams wrote of his belief that "the dark races are gaining on us."

+Antisemitism

+Adams has been described as antisemitic, and his attitude towards Jews has been described as loathing and paranoid, even by friends.
+Adams personally wrote, "I detest [the Jews], and everything connected with them, and I live only and solely with the hope of seeing their demise, with all their accursed Judaism.
+I want to see all the lenders at interest taken out and executed."
+To a friend, he wrote, "Bombard New York.
+I know no place that would be more improved by it.
+The chief population is Jew, and the rest is German Jew."
+John Hay said that when Adams "saw Vesuvius reddening ... [he] searched for a Jew stoking the fire."

+His letters were "peppered with a variety of antisemitic remarks," :